-A: Yes, if you desire to "port" a benefit from your prior homestead, you must submit a Transfer of Homestead Assessment difference Application (DR-501T) when you file an application for your new homestead exemption.
-If you have already applied for the homestead exemption, please download and complete the DR-501T application and submit it to the Property Appraiser.
+A: Yes, if you desire to "port" a benefit from your prior homestead, you must submit a Save Our Homes Portability Application DR-501T when you file an application for your new homestead exemption.
+If you have already applied for the homestead exemption, please download and complete the Save Our Homes Portability Application (DR-501T) and submit to the Property Appraiser.